DenizShabani/SimpleTelegramScraper/README.md

 This simple python script scrapes accounts from public groups via Telegram API and saves them in a CSV file with their userID, username, groupName and groupID

-You can filter based on users last reacently seen.
+You can filter based on users last recently seen.

 It can scrape more than 95% of users in a group!
+Bots are not included in the CSV file.
+The admins are also saved separately on admins.csv file.

 IT ONLY WORKS FOR PUBLIC GROUPS!!!

+# UPDATES TO COME

+You can choose to scrape active members(users online in the past 2 days), members active in the last week, or past month.

 # How to use